 |---|---|

-| Trainers Pass | The standard ticket: everything in town + one timed entry to Pokémon Forest.
-Your Forest slot is fixed when you buy and can’t be changed — the whole day gets planned around it |
+| Trainer's Pass from ¥7,900 adult / ¥4,700 child | The standard ticket: everything in town + one timed entry to Pokémon Forest.
+Your Forest slot is fixed at purchase and can't be changed — the whole day gets planned around it |

 Below: a Japanese visitor's detailed preparation guide — even without Japanese, the ticket-site walkthrough from 1:06 and the queue footage give you a feel for what you're up against.